 Lhota has since announced that the MTA plans to ask the city to cough up more funding to help fix the subway system.
 The move came a day before another train derailment, this one in Brighton Beach, snarled service for hours, though no injuries were reported.

-Who needs to get involved?
+Who else needs to get involved?

 And while Cuomo indeed runs the MTA, there are a host of lawmakers who could be making the issues commuters face daily more of a priority.